braulioassis/XGBoost-CCdefault/readme.md

 ## Results
 ### Model 1
-I start with a standard XGBoost model (500 estimators, max depth of 4, learning rate of 0.05, and 80% sampling of cases and features.
+I start with a standard XGBoost model (500 estimators, max depth of 4, learning rate of 0.05, and 80% sampling of cases and features).
 This model showed high overall accuracy (82%), but a low recall rate of credit card default cases (38%).
 ```
 Classification report:
                precision    recall  f1-score   support